bbkx226/AlphaGoSpirit/README.md

 By Team AlphaGoSpirit
 This is a decentralized finance (DeFi) crypto wallet web application that allows users to securely store, manage and transact their cryptocurrency assets.
 The app is built on a decentralized blockchain network, which means that users have full control over their funds without the need for intermediaries like banks or financial institutions.

+The web app can be accessed using this [link](https://blockchainapp-4e293.web.app/).

 ## Features
 - Create and manage multiple cryptocurrency wallets
 - Send and receive cryptocurrencies to and from any address